AnglesHQ/angleshq.github.io/index.md

   ]
 }
 ```
-- Setup an environment (using the API)
+- Set up an environment (using the API)

 ``` json
 {